 Have a credit history

-One of the reasons for one’s low credit score in Canada is absence of their credit history.
+One of the reasons for one’s low credit score in Canada is the absence of credit history.
 Make sure that you have a proper record of the debt you owed and the payments you made back.
 Credit history can be built using a credit card.